gohandle/htest/README.md

       a separate package so it can also run on our css and js. https://github.com/validator/validator
 - [ ] COULD allow for session matching with a build in type, to allow for users to test what is set in a session
+- [ ] COULD support fuzzing of templates